 On the other hand, a rash can show up at any point, either straight after your tattoo sitting, further down the healing process, or even years into the future.
 These rashes also exhibit some telltale symptoms – most-commonly: pus-filled pimples, white spots, itchy lumps, excessive swelling and/or blotchy redness.

 Is It Normal To Get A Rash On A New Tattoo?

-Generally, most tattoos don’t break out in any sort of rash as they heal.
-Some tattoos do turn very red for up to 7 days after getting them (longer if the tattoo is particularly large), and this can sometimes be mistaken as a rash, but this redness is normally nothing to do with any rashes that may appear.
+Generally, most tattoos don’t break out into any sort of skin rash as they heal.
+Some tattoos do turn very red for up to 7 days after getting them (longer if the tattoo is particularly large), and this can sometimes be mistaken for something worse.
+However, there are some healing issues that can present themselves as an itchy rash.

 This is why you should seek professional advice if you suffer from any of the below symptoms that also accompany common redness:

 While one person’s skin may heal extremely quickly – yours may simply just take longer.
 This means you shouldn’t begin to worry too quickly if you experience something slightly different from the ‘norm’.

 However, if you do suspect that your tattoo may have contracted an infection, contact a doctor as soon as possible.
 The sooner you’re able to get an infection treated, the better the outcome is likely to be.

 While an allergic reaction is very rarely as serious as an infection, it’s always best to get your tattoo looked at by either your tattoo artist or a doctor if you suspect that your skin might be having an allergic reaction to something it’s come into contact with.

 An allergic reaction can sometimes only happen once or twice, but unfortunately, it can also hang around for a long time.